cdrischler/compphysics-summer-tutorials/journals.md

     - **Physical Review X (PRX)** is an online-only, fully open access, peer-reviewed journal that aims to publish, as timely as possible, exceptional original research papers from all areas of pure, applied, and interdisciplinary physics.
 * [Nature](https://www.nature.com/) is a weekly international journal publishing the finest **peer-reviewed research in all fields of science** and technology on the basis of its originality, importance, interdisciplinary interest, timeliness, accessibility, elegance and surprising conclusions.
 Nature also provides rapid, authoritative, insightful and arresting news and interpretation of topical and coming trends affecting science, scientists and the wider public.
 [It's interesting to read the [journal metrics](https://www.nature.com/nature-portfolio/about/journal-metrics).]
 * [Science](https://www.science.org/) has been at the center of important scientific discovery since its founding in 1880—with seed money from Thomas Edison.
 Today, Science continues to publish the very best in research across the sciences, with articles that consistently rank among the most cited in the world.
-* [Nuclear Instruments and Methods in Physics Research - section A (NIM-A)](https://www.sciencedirect.com/journal/nuclear-instruments-and-methods-in-physics-research-section-a-accelerators-spectrometers-detectors-and-associated-equipment) publishes papers on design, development and performance of scientific instruments including complex detector systems and large scale facilities which utilize or study ionizing radiation.
+* [Nuclear Instruments and Methods in Physics Research Section A (NIM-A): Accelerators, Spectrometers, Detectors and Associated Equipment](https://www.sciencedirect.com/journal/nuclear-instruments-and-methods-in-physics-research-section-a-accelerators-spectrometers-detectors-and-associated-equipment) publishes papers on design, development and performance of scientific instruments including complex detector systems and large scale facilities which utilize or study ionizing radiation.
 This scope includes the development of particle accelerators, particle beam sources, beam transport systems and target arrangements as well as the use of secondary phenomena and their enabling instruments such as neutron sources, synchrotron radiation sources and free electron lasers.
 It also includes all types of instrumentation for the detection and spectrometry of radiations from high energy processes and nuclear decays, as well as innovative instrumentation for nuclear reactors, nuclear security, nuclear medical diagnoses and therapy, astrophysics, planetary science, and environmental protection.
 * [Nuclear Instruments and Methods in Physics Research Section B (NIM-B): Beam Interactions with Materials and Atoms](https://www.sciencedirect.com/journal/nuclear-instruments-and-methods-in-physics-research-section-b-beam-interactions-with-materials-and-atoms) accepts original manuscripts on the fundamental interactions between energetic particle beams and matter, along with related technologies and applications.
 * [Review of Scientific Instruments (RSI)](https://pubs.aip.org/aip/rsi) publishes novel advancements in scientific instrumentation, apparatuses, techniques of experimental measurement, and related mathematical analysis.
 Its content includes publication of regular articles, review articles, perspectives, and tutorials on instruments and techniques of experimental measurement covering all areas of science, including physics, chemistry, and biology.
 Special Topics may also be published on new developments or on recently held workshops or conferences in instrumentation.,
 * [Journal of Physics G: Nuclear and Particle Physics](https://iopscience.iop.org/journal/0954-3899) publishes theoretical, experimental and computational research in nuclear and particle physics including all interface areas between these fields.
 The journal also publishes articles on nuclear and particle astrophysics.